 - Set up your breading station first.
 You want two wide and shallow bowls for dredging the large pieces of tofu.
 Whisk the chickpea flour into the vegan buttermilk (which may have separated slightly, that’s OK).
 Put the non-dairy milk and chickpea flour / garbanzo bean flour (the wet mixture) into one of the bowls.
 In the other bowl, mix the panko breadcrumbs, nutritional yeast, and spices.
 Finally, place a plate or tray (or your air-fryer basket!) at the end where you can put the breaded tofu.

 - If frying, prep pan and oil: If you are choosing to make panko fried tofu, start heating the oil in the pan as soon as your breading station is set up.
-Heat the largest skillet you have over high heat with a decent amount of oil--I’d say about a half inch.
+Heat the largest skillet you have over high heat with a decent amount of oil—I’d say about a half inch.

-- Start the breading process.
-I find using my hands is the easiest way to do this.
+- Start the Breading: I find using my hands is the easiest way to do this.
 Tongs or forks may break the pieces of tofu.
 You can use food prep gloves if you prefer not to get the mixture on your hands.
 Keep in mind that you will want to cook the tofu pieces as soon as they are breaded otherwise they will not be as crispy.
 Place a piece of tofu in the wet mixture, turning it a few times.
 Let the excess drip off.
-Then place the tofu in the dry breading mixture.
+Then place the coated tofu in the dry breading mixture.
 You can use your fingers to push or sprinkle the breading onto the top half so you can flip it without making too much of a mess.
 Make sure all sides including the edges get coated.
 Place the coated panko tofu on the plate/tray/in your air fryer basket and repeat with the other pieces.
 Cook immediately.

 - Air frying method: Carefully place each breaded piece of tofu in your air fryer, letting each one have at least ½-inch breathing room from the other pieces.
 Cook for about 10 minutes at 400 degrees Fahrenheit (205 degrees Celsius), CAREFULLY flipping the panko tofu once halfway through (note that if your breading is sticking to the air fryer tray, it isn’t cooked enough to flip.
 Air fry 2 more minutes and check it again).
 The tofu is done when it is medium golden brown on all sides and crispy to the touch.

-- Oven method: Similar to the air fryer method, lay your breaded tofu on a lined baking tray.
+- Oven method: Similar to the air fryer method, lay your breaded tofu on a lined baking tray or shallow dish.
 Leave an inch of space around each piece so they can crisp up better.
 Optionally spray each with a little avocado oil (or similar, don’t use olive or coconut oil), but it’s not a necessity.
 The panko is still great without oil.
 Bake for 15-25 minutes, flipping halfway through and removing when both sides are the level of doneness you prefer.
 The panko tofu is done when both sides are at least medium browned in color and crispy to the touch.

 Frequently Asked Questions